Wall Street History

 Anyone who enters the stock market accepts that they are playing with fire.
 Yes, the potential riches are extremely lucrative, but the potential losses are equally devastating.
 Trades in Wall Street History are known for the remarkable predictions traders had made before the market crashed and earned billions of dollars.

-You need only look at Enron to see how a seemingly unstoppable empire can be brought to its knees in ruthless, irrevocable fashion.
+You need only look at Enron to see how a seemingly unstoppable empire can be brought to its knees in a ruthless, irrevocable fashion.

-Every so often, traders might shun the majority and go long on an investment with seemingly little future or short something that’s currently thriving.
+Every so often, traders might shun the majority and go long on investment with seemingly little future or short something that’s currently thriving.
 That takes a great deal of backbone to pull off, along with a huge volume of research to justify such a ballsy trade, but from time to time, bold decisions can pay enormous dividends.

 Let’s Find the History of Wall Street